ZIXNRIXZ/QueueCTL/README.md

 - `src/utils.ts` — pidfile helpers
 - `src/scripts/verify.ts` — small smoke test script

-## Next steps (optional improvements)

-- Add automated integration tests for the 5 required scenarios (jest or similar).
-- Improve worker supervision (graceful stop with timeout, forced kill, central PID registry).
-- Add job timeouts and capture job stdout/stderr into logs; add per-job metadata for debugging.
-- Add metrics and a small dashboard for monitoring.

-If you want, I can now add automated tests for the required scenarios or improve the worker supervision logic.
-Tell me which one to prioritize.
-Enqueue successful, failing, and slow jobs.

-Start workers.

-Check job status and verify correct completion/failure.

-Verify that failed jobs land in the DLQ.

-Retry a job from the DLQ.

-Stop all workers.

 # Make the script executable
 chmod +x ./test_flow.sh